-Effective for spring 2014, initial candidates will also need to receive a passing score on the edTPA, Teacher Performance Assessment, which will be incorporated in the clinical practice course.
-Successful completion of the edTPA is a certification and degree requirement.
+Effective for spring 2014, initial candidates will also need to receive a passing score on the edTPA, Teacher Performance Assessment, which will be completed during the clinical practice course.
+Successful completion of the edTPA is a New York State certification requirement.